datopia/pixyll/_drafts/db.md

 [exorbitant storage costs](https://medium.com/ipdb-blog/forever-isnt-free-the-cost-of-storage-on-a-blockchain-database-59003f63e01) being among the more salient consequences.
-The pervasive use of the word _ledger_ --- unaccompanied by the concession that ledgers are special-purpose databases --- has likely shaped our reluctance to think of blockchains as _information systems_, in any broad sense.
+The pervasive use of the word _ledger_ --- unaccompanied by the concession that ledgers are special-purpose databases --- has likely further strengthened our resolve to avoid considering blockchains as _information systems_, in any broad sense.

 Significant progress has been made on the above technical concerns --- less on the cultural ones.
 On the solutions side, there exist